 Which type of tax return do I need?

 The Netherlands has various types of tax returns and it depends on your personal situation which one you need.
+This text explains which of the four possible tax returns you need.

 M-return: Dutch personal income tax return for migrants